Unirep/Unirep/packages/docs/docs/getting-started/create-unirep-app.md

 # 🚀 Getting Started with `create-unirep-app`

-We have developed the [create-unirep-app](https://www.npmjs.com/package/create-unirep-app) package which provides developers with a convenient and efficient way to build their own applications that leverage the power of UniRep.
+The [create-unirep-app](https://www.npmjs.com/package/create-unirep-app) package provides a convenient and efficient way to build applications that leverage the power of UniRep.
+Developers can use the following guide to explore the example attester, and then customize the attester to suit their unique application.

 ## 💻 Run the application locally